etedadi/smartech-structure/monitoring  log manager.md

-# ADR: Monitoring and Log Management for Large Scale React.js Project
+# ADR: Monitoring and Log Management

 ## Context and Problem Statement